Article written by Elisa - Travel Writer & Local in France

 Hike the GR34 – Le Sentier des Douaniers

-Last but not least, there is the GR34 (Le Sentier des Douaniers), a multi-day hike which borders all of Brittany’s coastline for over 2.000 kilometers.
+Last but not least, there is the GR34 (Le Sentier des Douaniers), a multi-day hike that borders all of Brittany’s coastline for over 2,000 kilometers.

-This wonderful hike, which starts at the Bay of Mont-Saint-Michel and ends in Saint-Nazaire (Loire-Atlantique), covers most of the coastal sites shown above.
-On the way, hikers cross 5 French departments while enjoying great views, lonely lighthouses and some of the best towns in Brittany.
+This wonderful hike, which starts at the Bay of Mont-Saint-Michel and ends in Saint-Nazaire (Loire-Atlantique), covers most of the Brittany coastal towns and sites mentioned above.
+On the way, hikers cross five French departments while enjoying the best of Brittany: great views, gorgeous beaches, and isolated lighthouses.

-We could not finish this article without mentioning its cuisine.
-The Breton Cuisine is a fresh mix of mackerel and sardines, pork rillettes and Breton pancakes.
+We could not finish this article about Brittany without mentioning its cuisine.
+The Breton Cuisine is a fresh mix of mackerel and sardines, pork rillettes, and Breton pancakes.
 The Breton cooks with what he has on hand: flour, apples, pork, and butter.
 Lots of butter.
-Perhaps this does not sound very sexy but despite that, Brittany has forged a true culinary identity in France.
+Perhaps this does not sound very sexy, but despite that, Brittany has forged a true culinary identity in France.

-Being bathed by the Chanel and the Atlantic Ocean, Brittany obviously offers a large choice of fish and seafood.
-To have a taste of it, order the Breton lobster, clams and mussels, or a plate of oysters with shallot sauce.
+Being bathed by the Chanel and the Atlantic Ocean, Brittany obviously offers a wide choice of fish and seafood.
+To have a taste of it, order the Breton lobster, clams, and mussels, or a plate of oysters with shallot sauce.